IBMDecisionOptimization/DOforDSX-MarketingCampaigns-example/README.md

-# DOforDSX-MarketingCampaign-example
+# DOforDSX-MarketingCampaigns-example

 This DO for DSX example introduces basic concepts of model builder and dashboard using a python CPLEX model.

-It solves a simple Technician Dispatching example.
+It solves a simple Marketing Campaigns optimization example.